uark-cviu/LiGAR/README.md

-# LiGAR: LiDAR-Guided Hierarchical Transformer for Multi-Modal Group Activity Recognition
+## [WACV 2025] LiGAR: LiDAR-Guided Hierarchical Transformer for Multi-Modal Group Activity Recognition

-Accepted to WACV 2025!

 Code will be released soon...